-- Starting May 17, 2021, employers must check the employee’s physical documents to verify right to work status.
-An online sharecode can also be used.
+- Starting on Sept.
+1, 2021, employers must check the employee’s physical documents to verify right to work status.
+An online share code can also be used.

-- After May 17, 2021, certain exceptions are available for some online right to work checks.
+- Starting Sept.
+1, 2021, certain exceptions are available for some online right to work checks.
 For example, if an employee holds an online status under the EU Settlement Scheme or a Biometric Residence Permit and can provide a share code, physical document verification isn’t required.

-Any right to work checks that were completed between March 30, 2020, and May 16, 2021, do not need to be re-done due to the adjusted measures that were taken in response to the COVID-19 pandemic.
+Any right to work checks that were completed in between Mar.
+30, 2020 and Aug.
+31, 2021 do not need to be redone due to the adjusted measures that were taken in response to the COVID-19 pandemic.

 The rules for employers conducting right to work checks are reverting to pre-pandemic expectations.
-Please note that the U.K. Home office did announce that employers were going to have to perform retroactive right to work checks, but they have since retracted this statement.
+Please note that the UK Home office did announce that employers were going to have to perform retroactive right to work checks but they have since retracted this statement.
 The temporary date was updated from May 16, 2021 to June 20, 2021.

 Employers should expect to have in-person right to work checks in the near future and should implement the appropriate processes to do so.